 How Does Fraud Scoring Work?

-• Every piece of data gathered is visible and can be downloaded for further analysis.
+- Every datapoint used in scoring is fully visible and can be exported for analysis.

 Fight fraud with fully transparent risk scoring and powerful rulesets using machine learning and human insight.